federicadomani/AutoClicker2-Record-Play-The-Lists-Of-Mouse-Clicks/README.md

 #### Happy new year 2021!

 Jan 20 2021: Version 5.9.3.1: minor bug fixes - has been released.
+Feb 10 2021: Updated screenshots for Version 5.9.3.1.
 See official site above to download.